 Greenhushing

-Greenhushing involves hiding, underreporting on or staying quiet about key sustainability performance figures when asked about their climate targets.
+Obfuscation of facts and figures is a core element greenwashing tactics, with greenhushing meaning to hide, underreport on or simply stay quiet about key sustainability performance figures when asked about climate targets.
 This can be done deliberately as part of a strategy to avoid blame when not hitting targets, or accidentally due to corporate mismanagement.

 Greenshifting